Two-Stage Robust Sparse Gradient Methods for Regression Under Heavy-Tailed Designs: Conclusion and Discussion

+We propose a robust and computationally efficient first-order method for heavy-tailed sparse regression.
+By combining a coordinate-wise median-of-means gradient estimator with a two-stage delayed-splitting strategy, the proposed method achieves near-optimal statistical rates.
+Identifying two distinct gradient regimes and corresponding optimization phases provides new insights into how heavy tails affect the optimization landscape.
+While our theory focuses on regression, these principles may extend to other high-dimensional heavy-tailed estimation problems.

+There are several avenues for future work.
+First, while we focus on the sparse vector structure, it would be interesting to extend the framework to other structures, such as low-rank matrices or sparse tensors, by adapting the projection operator $\mathcal P_s(\cdot)$ to pursue the corresponding structure.
+Second, although our current theory addresses heavy-tailed problems, the proposed methodology may also be useful for other types of data contamination, such as adversarial corruption.
+Third, more advanced gradient estimation techniques could further improve the statistical rates; any advancement in multivariate mean estimation can be readily integrated into our framework.

-This supplementary material presents the technical proofs of the theoretical results in the main paper.
-Appendix \ref{append:proof_of_thm1} presents the computational convergence analysis of the RIGHT algorithm.
-Appendices \ref{sec:heavy-tailed_linear_regression}, \ref{sec:heavy-tailed_logistic_regression}, and \ref{sec:heavy-tailed_multi_response_regression} present the statistical guarantees of the proposed methodology for the heavy-tailed linear regression, logistic regression, and multi-response regression, respectively.
-Appendix \ref{sec:appendix_minimax} presents the minimax lower bound results under heavy-tailed distributions.
-Additional details of simulation experiments and real data application are presented in Appendix \ref{append:sim}.
+The supplementary material contains technical proofs and auxiliary information for the results in the main article.
+Appendix~\ref{append:A} compares the robust gradient approach with the robust loss approach.
+Appendix~\ref{append:B} presents the challenges of data dependence in path analysis of robust gradient approach.
+Appendix~\ref{append:C} presents the proofs of the deterministic convergence analysis of TS-RIGHT algorithm, as well as auxiliary lemmas.
+Appendices~\ref{append:D} and \ref{append:E} contain proofs of the stochastic analysis for heavy-tailed linear regression and logistic regression, respectively.
+Appendix~\ref{sec:appendix_minimax} presents proofs of the lower bound results.
+Implementation details and additional simulation results are presented in Appendix~\ref{append:G}.